PGA National Park

 5 of 5 people found this review helpful.

 Pros: Only course in North PBC, great wildlife (birds).
 Enough trees and water to keep you thoughtful.
-Lots of recent improvements, including tee signs, course map, and mando signs.
+Lots of recent improvements, including tee signs, concrete pads, course map, and mando signs.

 Cons: Can be a lot of cross traffic and park wanderers.

 Murky water makes retrieving errant discs challenging.
 A few tee boxes have challenging footing.
 Low areas flood.

 Other Thoughts: This is an active course with players there nearly every day.
 Water on nearly every hole is challenging and frustrating.
 May not be your favorite course buts its worth a play if you are traveling through. #1 is on the sidewalk on the far west side of the park.

 3 of 6 people found this review helpful.

 3 Helpful / 0 Not